You can find Part I of this series here

 The novel’s opening

-I went into detail in Part I about the first pages of Northern Lights.
+In Part I I looked at the opening pages of Northern Lights.
 To summarise: Northern Lights starts in medias res, finding Lyra already in a live situation and only after the first couple of chapters begins to unpack the wider circumstances of her life.

 That Retiring Room sequence, especially the action of the first chapter, is extremely self-contained, almost a drawing-room drama, almost even a farce in form.
 It’s all set in one room where a few characters enter and leave in a controlled way and our hiding protagonist secretly sees and subverts events.
 Perhaps this is Pullman’s experience in play-writing showing.